-Here we share for you 13 things to do in Cairo in 3 days, based on what we did during our recent trip to the Egyptian capital, including some considerations on safety in Cairo and visiting in 2017.
-If you are planning to visit Egypt, keep reading!
+Here we share for you 21 things to do in Cairo in 3 days, based on what we did during our recent trip to the Egyptian capital, including some considerations on safety in Cairo.

 This is the kind of post that needs an introduction.
-We visited Egypt between March 22nd and April 9th, 2017.
-While planning and researching this trip, I lost count of the amount of times I googled ‘Is Egypt safe’.
-I read hundreds of articles, forum threads and blog posts about Egypt, and they seemed to fall in two broad categories – those written pre-revolution, or as a result of organised/press trips.
+We visited Egypt twice – in April 2017 and January 2021.
+While planning and researching both trips, I lost count of the amount of times I googled ‘Is Egypt safe’.

-We found little to no up to date info on how to travel around Egypt independently, and whether or not it is safe – so much so that we were seriously tempted not to go.
-However, once again our curiosity prevailed and we ended up going, and spent three weeks traveling independently from Cairo to Luxor and Aswan, and finally enjoying one week rest in Hurghada.
+However, once again our curiosity prevailed and we ended up going, and spent three weeks traveling independently from Cairo to Luxor and Aswan, and finally enjoying one week of rest in Hurghada.

 We had a wonderful time in Egypt, and quickly penned a post that started like this.
 Is it safe to travel to Egypt?
 Yes.
 Now stop reading, and book your flight.

-However, on Palm Sunday, the day of our departure from Egypt, there were two simultaneous bomb attacks in Tanta and Alexandria, and 44 people lost their lives.
+However, on the day of our departure from Egypt, there were two simultaneous bomb attacks in Tanta and Alexandria, and 44 people lost their lives.

 Now, can I claim that a country is safe to visit on the aftermath of a bomb attack that claimed over 40 victims?
 It would be disrespectful and hypocritical.
 Can I claim that a country is safe to visit just because nothing happened to me while I was there?
 It would be incredibly simplistic.